What is the difference between a major and a minor?

 It depends on your specific course and its requirements.
 At RMIT, some degrees allow you to pursue two majors within the same course.
 This means you’ll be able to specialise in two different areas of study, providing you with a broader skill set and more career options.
 However, pursuing a double major might require careful planning to ensure you meet all the necessary requirements for both majors.

-Check the Handbook for a course to see if a degree offers double majors.
+Check the individual course pages to see if it offers double majors.

 What is the difference between a double degree and a double major?